 Will Jones’ column in the Minneapolis Tribune was usually very entertaining and had great info and background.

 Interviews with some of the old DJs and radio people brought some fascinating stories about how things came to pass.
 I was able to interview Herb Oscar Anderson, Dick Driscoll, Bill Diehl, Sam Sherwood, John Evans, Bill Armstrong, and Vic Tedesco, and others.
-I got most of the contact information from the Pavek Museum of Broadcasting.
-Love ya, Pop!

 The Minnesota Daily has most of their issues on line.
 I started looking through them in 1952 but I have a long way to go!